Get The Facts DJI Ban

 DJI drones are used by a range of operators – from hobbyists and small businesses, to companies in fields as diverse as agriculture and construction, to filmmaking and research.
 DJI drones are also widely used by public safety agencies and first responders to keep communities safe.

-Passing HR 2864 would take away their access to DJI drones and have a significant and immediate impact on Americans across the country.
+Passing restrictions like HR 2864 would take away their access to DJI drones and have a significant and immediate impact on Americans across the country.
 To be clear:

-• HR 2864 would shutter American businesses and disrupt the drone market
+• DJI Ban would shutter American businesses and disrupt the drone market

 DJI drones are used by first responders across the country for their unique and essential missions, from responding to 911 calls to finding missing children to keeping officers safe during SWAT situations.
 If public safety agencies can no longer access these tools, they lose access to critical situational awareness in these high-stakes situations, risking American lives.